What is Server Side Request Forgery (SSRF)?

 Detection of Server Side Request Forgery

-When scanning a website, the scanner will inject various payloads that (if the server is vulnerable) will issue an HTTP request to the AcuMonitor server.
-After this, the scanner will contact AcuMonitor and confirm if such request was made.
-If so, an alert is issued.
+When scanning a website, Acuentix will inject various payloads that will cause the application to send an HTTP request to AcuMonitor if the application is vulnerable.
+After this, the Acunetix will contact AcuMonitor and confirm if such request was made.
+If so, an Acuentix will issue an alert.

 The alert contains some information about the HTTP request that was performed: the IP address of the server that made this request and the User-agent used in the request.
 This information can help the developers identify the source of the problem and fix it.